globalw/ragflow/docs/references/api.md

 ## Authorization

-All of RAGFlow's RESTful APIs use API key for authorization, so keep it safe and do not expose it to the front end.
+All of Tessi ai.'s RESTful APIs use API key for authorization, so keep it safe and do not expose it to the front end.
 Put your API key in the request header.

 ```buildoutcfg